 How do double pane windows work?

-The way that double-pane windows, also known as thermal windows (or insulated glass windows or I.G.U.s) work is by providing an additional layer of insulation.
+The way that double-pane windows, also known as thermal windows (or insulated glass unit or I.G.U.s) work is by providing an additional layer of insulation.

 This additional level of insulation helps your home to maintain a consistent temperature by minimizing loss of energy and transfer of heat between the exterior and interior environment.